R1413/courses/csci5622/exam/final_info.md

 - LASSO (L1) Regression
 - Ridge vs LASSO regression
 - the effect on bias/variance
+- **WON'T** ask you about material on solving for regularized regression weights (Lecture 9 in-class notebook)

 **Learning Theory**
 - the Bias/Variance Trade-Off